TeseoLou/clancy-nook-walking-tours/README.md

 ---

-## **User Experience** (2)
+# **User Experience** (2)
 User experience (UX) design focuses on creating meaningful, efficient, and enjoyable interactions between users and a product or service.
 For a website, this means designing a platform that meets users’ needs while providing an intuitive and visually appealing interface.

 Prioritising user experience is essential to ensuring that visitors can easily navigate the site, achieve their goals, and enjoy the process.
-This philosophy is particularly relevant to the Clancy Nook website, where the goal is to cater to a diverse audience of locals, tourists, and corporate clients.
+This is particularly relevant to the Clancy Nook website, where the goal was to cater to a diverse audience of locals, tourists, and corporate clients.

----

-### **Strategy** (2.1)
+## **Strategy** (2.1)
-The **Strategy Plane** in UX design forms the foundation of any project by aligning business goals with user needs.
-It addresses fundamental questions about what the website aims to achieve and how it delivers value to its users.
+The **Strategy Plane** in UX design formed the foundation of the project by aligning business goals with user needs.
+It addressed fundamental questions about what the website aimed to achieve and how it delivered value to its users.

-For Clancy Nook, this meant not only creating an online presence but also ensuring the site serves as a seamless gateway for users to learn about, book, and engage with the historic walking tours offered.
+For Clancy Nook, this meant not only creating an online presence but also ensuring the site served as a seamless gateway for users to learn about, book, and engage with the historic walking tours offered.
 The strategy plane was the first port of call in the development process, as it established the overall purpose of the site and guided all subsequent design and development decisions.

-By starting with the strategy, the project focused on identifying key objectives—such as enhancing visibility, streamlining booking processes, and showcasing the unique value of the tours—and balancing these with the needs of diverse user groups like tourists, locals, and corporate clients.
-This foundational step ensured that every feature and design element served a clear purpose, meeting both user expectations and business ambitions.

-#### **Initial Discussion**
+### **Initial Discussion**

 The development process for the Clancy Nook website began with an in-depth meeting with the client, Louis Cane.
 During this discussion, we explored key aspects of the business, including:

 - The primary goals for the business and the website.
-- Insights into Clancy Nook’s current operations, including its use of Linktree, TripAdvisor,  and Eventbrite.
+- Insights into Clancy Nook’s past operations, including its use of Linktree, TripAdvisor, and Eventbrite.
-- Current clientele and future clientele.
+- Previous clientele and anticipated future clientele.
-- Future Goals to expand the business by attracting more corporate clients and building partnerships with community organisations.
+- Future goals to expand the business by attracting more corporate clients and building partnerships with community organizations.

-#### **Business Goals**
+### **Business Goals**

 The following business goals were established for the Clancy Nook website during the initial discussion phase.
 These goals emerged from a collaborative dialogue with the client, focusing on both immediate needs and aspirations for the future.
 While some goals centered on creating a strong digital presence and improving user experience, others reflected long-term ambitions, such as attracting corporate clients and collaborating with local communities.

-Each business goal is paired with a corresponding call-to-action (CTA) designed to:
+Each business goal was paired with a corresponding call-to-action (CTA) designed to:

 - Guide users toward desired actions such as booking a tour, learning more about the guide, or contacting for corporate inquiries.
 - Make the website's purpose immediately clear to visitors.

-1. **Establish Online Presence** <br>
+1. Establish Online Presence
-Create a professional and user-friendly website to build credibility for Clancy Nook as a premier provider of historic walking tours in Manchester. <br>
+   Created a professional and user-friendly website to build credibility for Clancy Nook as a premier provider of historic walking tours in Manchester.
-**Call-to-Action:** _"Discover Clancy Nook and explore Manchester's rich history with our guided walking tours.
+   *Call-to-Action:* _"Discover Clancy Nook and explore Manchester's rich history with our guided walking tours.
 Visit my website to learn more and join our community of history enthusiasts."_

-2. **Simplify Booking** <br>
+2. Simplify Booking
-Integrate seamless links to Eventbrite for easy tour booking while showcasing a personalised contact option for inquiries. <br>
+   Integrated seamless links to Eventbrite for easy tour booking while showcasing a personalized contact option for inquiries.
-**Call-to-Action:** _"Book your spot on a Clancy Nook walking tour today through our seamless Eventbrite integration or contact me directly for inquiries."_
+   *Call-to-Action:* _"Book your spot on a Clancy Nook walking tour today through our seamless Eventbrite integration or contact me directly for inquiries."_

-3. **Showcase Unique Value** <br>
+3. Showcase Unique Value
-Highlight Louis Cane's deep knowledge of Manchester's history and the engaging storytelling that sets Clancy Nook apart from other tours. <br>
+   Highlighted Louis Cane's deep knowledge of Manchester's history and the engaging storytelling that set Clancy Nook apart from other tours.
-**Call-to-Action:** _"Experience Manchester’s history like never before with Clancy Nook, your expert guide and storyteller."_
+   *Call-to-Action:* _"Experience Manchester’s history like never before with Clancy Nook, your expert guide and storyteller."_

-4. **Provide a Central Hub for Tour Information** <br>
+4. Provide a Central Hub for Tour Information
-Serve as a central resource for tour details, showcasing engaging images, insightful descriptions, and glowing testimonials to entice potential customers. <br>
+   Served as a central resource for tour details, showcasing engaging images, insightful descriptions, and glowing testimonials to entice potential customers.
-**Call-to-Action:** _"Find all the details you need in one place—tour schedules, meeting points, and review - all at your fingertips."_
+   *Call-to-Action:* _"Find all the details you need in one place—tour schedules, meeting points, and reviews—all at your fingertips."_

-5. **Encourage Repeat Customers** <br>
+5. Encourage Repeat Customers
-Build customer loyalty by offering exclusive updates on new tours or events through an optional newsletter signup. <br>
+   Built customer loyalty by offering exclusive updates on new tours or events through an optional newsletter signup.
-**Call-to-Action:** _"Stay in the loop!
+   *Call-to-Action:* _"Stay in the loop!
 Follow us on social media for updates on new tours and exclusive events."_

-6. **Attract Corporate Clients** (Future Goal) <br>
+6. Attract Corporate Clients (Future Goal)
-Expand Clancy Nook's reach to the corporate world by showcasing tailored private tours for businesses, including team-building events, company outings, and cultural excursions. <br>
+   Expanded Clancy Nook's reach to the corporate world by showcasing tailored private tours for businesses, including team-building events, company outings, and cultural excursions.
-**Call-to-Action:** _"Looking for a unique team-building experience?
+   *Call-to-Action:* _"Looking for a unique team-building experience?
 Contact me to arrange private walking tours."_

-7. **Facilitate Opportunities to Work with Communities** (Future Goal) <br>
+7. Facilitate Opportunities to Work with Communities (Future Goal)
-Foster connections with local communities by offering concession rates or free tours for underserved groups, contributing to the city’s cultural inclusivity. <br>
+   Fostered connections with local communities by offering concession rates or free tours for underserved groups, contributing to the city’s cultural inclusivity.
-**Call-to-Action:** _"Partner with Clancy Nook to make history accessible to all.
+   *Call-to-Action:* _"Partner with Clancy Nook to make history accessible to all.
 Reach out for details about our community-focused tour initiatives."_

-Goals 6 and 7, while not central to the website's initial development, represent aspirational objectives for the business’s growth and social impact.
-By planting the seeds for these initiatives now, the site can evolve over time to accommodate these long-term ambitions.
+Goals 6 and 7, while not central to the website's initial development, represented aspirational objectives for the business’s growth and social impact.
+By planting the seeds for these initiatives early on, the site could evolve over time to accommodate these long-term ambitions.

-#### **User Demographics**
+### **User Demographics **

-Understanding attends and books Clancy Nook tours establishes clear user demographics, which permitted the identification of key user groups, their needs, and their motivations.
-These in turn informed the development of tailored user stories and features for the website.
-By analysing the clientele and tour attendance patterns, we could align the website's functionality and content with the expectations of the target audience.
-This ensured that every feature and piece of information on the site would resonate with its users and provide maximum value.
+Understanding who attended and booked Clancy Nook tours helped establish clear user demographics.
+This process allowed for the identification of key user groups, their needs, and their motivations.
+These insights informed the development of tailored user stories and features for the website.
+By analyzing the clientele and tour attendance patterns, we aligned the website's functionality and content with the expectations of the target audience.
+This ensured that every feature and piece of information on the site resonated with its users and provided maximum value.

-The demographics were broken down by tour type to account for the unique audience profiles each tour attracts:
+The demographics were broken down by tour type to account for the unique audience profiles each tour attracted:

 - **City Center Tour:**
-  - **60-70% Mancunians:** Local history enthusiasts seeking to deepen their understanding of the city.
+  - 60-70% Mancunians: Local history enthusiasts seeking to deepen their understanding of the city.
-  - **20-30% Tourists or Visitors:** Out-of-town guests looking to explore Manchester's cultural and historical highlights.
+  - 20-30% Tourists or Visitors: Out-of-town guests looking to explore Manchester's cultural and historical highlights.
-  - **Diverse Audience Mix:** Includes families, students, and older adults.
+  - Diverse audience mix, including families, students, and older adults.

 - **Whalley Range Tour:**
-  - **Majority Local Residents:** Individuals with a vested interest in the area's history or personal connections.
+  - Majority local residents: Individuals with a vested interest in the area's history or personal connections.
-  - **New Residents:** Those wanting to learn about the neighborhood they now call home.
+  - New residents: Those wanting to learn about the neighborhood they now call home.
-  - **Former Residents:** Occasional attendees revisiting for nostalgic reasons.
+  - Former residents: Occasional attendees revisiting for nostalgic reasons.

 - **Ancoats Tour:**
-  - **80-90% from the Wider Manchester Region:** Predominantly history enthusiasts who appreciate the industrial heritage of Ancoats.
+  - 80-90% from the wider Manchester region: Predominantly history enthusiasts who appreciated the industrial heritage of Ancoats.
-  - **Currently Lacking Local Attendance:** Attracting Ancoats locals remains a growth area and a goal for the tour guide.
+  - Currently lacking local attendance: Attracting Ancoats locals remained a growth area and a goal for the tour guide.

-#### **Target Audiences**
+### **Target Audiences**

 The insights gathered from the demographic analysis and business goals allowed us to define the following target audiences for the Clancy Nook website.
-Each audience group aligns with specific business goals, helping to establish clear connections between user needs and the website's features.
+Each audience group aligned with specific business goals, helping to establish clear connections between user needs and the website's features.

-1. **New Users - Prospective Customers:**
+1. New Users - Prospective Customers
    First-time visitors exploring Clancy Nook and seeking information about tours to decide on booking.

-2. **Returning Users:**
+2. Returning Users
    Loyal customers looking for updates, new tours, and opportunities to engage further.

-3. **Locals:**
+3. Locals
    Residents of Manchester or surrounding areas interested in deepening their connection to the city’s history.

-4. **Tourists:**
+4. Tourists
-   Visitors to Manchester who want to learn about its cultural and historical highlights in an engaging way.
+   Visitors to Manchester who wanted to learn about its cultural and historical highlights in an engaging way.

-5. **Corporate Users (Businesses) - Prospective Customers:**
+5. Corporate Users (Businesses) - Prospective Customers
    Businesses interested in private tours for team-building events, company outings, or corporate retreats.

-6. **Community Leaders (Non-profits/Schools) - Prospective Customers:**
+6. Community Leaders (Non-profits/Schools) - Prospective Customers
-   Organisations looking to collaborate with Clancy Nook for concession-priced or free educational tours tailored to their needs.
+   Organizations looking to collaborate with Clancy Nook for concession-priced or free educational tours tailored to their needs.

-#### **User Stories**
+### **User Stories**

-For this project, user stories developed capture the diverse needs of Clancy Nook’s target audience, ensuring the website provides a user-centric experience.
-The creation of user stories helped define what different user groups—such as locals, tourists, corporate clients, and returning users—expect from the website.
-These stories bridge the gap between user needs and the technical development process, ensuring every feature contributes to a positive user experience and serve as a roadmap for development and guiding design decisions.
+For this project, user stories were developed to capture the diverse needs of Clancy Nook’s target audience, ensuring the website provided a user-centric experience.
+The creation of user stories helped define what different user groups—such as locals, tourists, corporate clients, and returning users—expected from the website.
+These stories bridged the gap between user needs and the technical development process, ensuring every feature contributed to a positive user experience and served as a roadmap for development and design decisions.

-To ensure effective and timely delivery, the user stories were divided into three priority categories: **must-have**, **should-have**, and **could-have**.
-These categories reflect the essential, important, and desirable features for the website.
+To ensure effective and timely delivery, the user stories were divided into three priority categories: must-have, should-have, and could-have.
+These categories reflected the essential, important, and desirable features for the website.

-- **Must-Have** stories represent the core functionalities that the website cannot succeed without.
-These include fundamental aspects like clear navigation, booking instructions, contact form and reviews.
+- **Must-Have** stories represented the core functionalities that the website could not succeed without.
+These included fundamental aspects like clear navigation, booking instructions, a contact form, and reviews.
-- **Should-Have** stories include features that enhance the user experience and cater to specific user groups, such as social media links and private tour information.
+- **Should-Have** stories included features that enhanced the user experience and catered to specific user groups, such as social media links and private tour information.
-- **Could-Have** stories consist of advanced or supplementary features that, while not essential, would add extra value if implemented, such as downloadable brochures or storytelling audio clips.
+- **Could-Have** stories consisted of advanced or supplementary features that, while not essential, would add extra value if implemented, such as downloadable brochures or storytelling audio clips.

-This prioritisation ensures that critical features are developed first while leaving room for additional improvements based on time and resources.
+This prioritization ensured critical features were developed first while leaving room for additional improvements based on time and resources.

 Must-Have
 >_As a **tourist**, I want the website to be easy to navigate, allowing me to quickly find tour information._